Denver-Thornton Urban Water Cycle Tour (Launched in 2021)

 You can explore the route at your own pace with a video, a web link and an app.
 The video can be found here and at www.barr-milton.org.
 The web link and App link are here.
 The App can be downloaded for free to your phone (both iPhone and Android are supported).
 The App is Colorado Trail Explorer (COTREX) and was developed by Colorado Parks and Wildlife.
 You don’t have to have an account to use the App unless you want to post content.
 For help using the technology here is an article with instructions.

 We recommend a helmet, sunscreen and water.
-This year we are offering prizes to everyone who finishes the tour and completes a tour evaluation survey.
 For more information on the tour email email@example.com.